Regret Minimization in Stackelberg Games with Side Information: Introduction

 Our work builds off of several results established for online learning in (non-contextual) Stackelberg games in~\citet{balcan2015commitment}.
-In particular, our results in~\Cref{sec:contexts} and~\Cref{sec:bandit-context} may be viewed as a generalization of their results to the setting in which the payoffs of both players depend on an external context, in addition to the player actions.
+In particular, our results in~\Cref{sec:contexts} and~\Cref{sec:bandit-context} may be viewed as a generalization of their results to the setting in which the payoffs of both players depend on an external context.
 Roughly speaking,~\citet{balcan2015commitment} show that it without loss to play Hedge over a finite set of \emph{mixed strategies} in order to obtain no-regret against an adversarially-chosen sequence of follower types.
 In order to handle the additional side information available in our setting, we instead play Hedge over a finite set of \emph{policies}, each of which map to a finite set of (context-dependent) mixed strategies.
 However, the discretization argument is more nuanced in our setting.
 In particular, it is not without loss of generality to consider a finite set of policies.
 As a result, we need to bound the additional regret incurred by the leader due to the discretization.
-More recent work on learning in Stackelberg games provides improved regret rates in the full feedback~\cite{daskalakis2016learning} and bandit feedback~\cite{bernasconi2023optimal} settings, and considers the effects of non-myopic followers~\cite{haghtalab2022learning} and followers who respond to calibrated predictions~\cite{haghtalab2023calibrated}. \paragraph{Side Information in Repeated Game Settings.} \citet{lauffer2023no} study a Stackelberg game setting in which there is an underlying (probabilistic) state space which affects the leader's rewards, and there is a single (unknown) follower type.
-In contrast, we study a setting in which the sequence of follower types and/or contexts may be chosen adversarially.
-As a result, their approach is generally not applicable in our setting. \citet{sessa2020contextual} study a repeated game setting in which the players receive additional information (i.e. a context) at each round, much like in our setting.
-However, their focus is on repeated normal-form games, which require different tools and techniques to analyze compared to the repeated Stackelberg game setting we consider.
-Other work has also considered repeated normal-form games which change over time in different ways.
-In particular,~\citet{zhang2022no, anagnostides2023convergence} study learning dynamics in time-varying game settings, and~\citet{harris2022meta} study a meta-learning setting in which the game being played changes after a fixed number of rounds.
+More recent work on learning in Stackelberg games provides improved regret rates in the full feedback~\cite{daskalakis2016learning} and bandit feedback~\cite{bernasconi2023optimal} settings, and considers the effects of non-myopic followers~\cite{haghtalab2022learning} and followers who respond to calibrated predictions~\cite{haghtalab2023calibrated}.\looseness-1